pippinlee/news-cli/how-to-cli.md

 **I'll note here in big letters, that scraping is fine when done in moderation.
 If you setup a sraper to go to xyz.com every second, don't be surprised if that block your IP address.
 On the servers end, it just looks you're just loading a webpage.
 Be nice with your new found powers.**

-We can setup our project by creating our main file where our code is going into with `touch main.'s` and creating the file where our instructions for the scrapper will go `touch data.json`.
+We can setup our project by creating our main file where our code is going into with `touch main.js` and creating the file where our instructions for the scrapper will go `touch data.json`.

 We'll also need a `package.json file that we can create with `npm init` to hold the package dependencies and other info about our tool.
 The `npm init` command takes you through an interactive setup to get your `package.json` details setup.
 For now just give it the title `get-headlines` and set the `main` value to `index.js`, everything else can be left as default (if you press enter the default is selected).